2012 Daytona 500: Race

 On lap 13, Newman looped his car on the backstretch at the exit of the second corner without making contact with the wall; a second caution was issued, during which the leaders, including Biffle, made pit stops.
 Newman's left-front tire was unsecured and he collided with Allmendinger on pit road.
 Menard and Hamlin—both of whom chose not to pit—led the field back to speed at the restart on lap 17; by the end of the lap Hamiln had the lead.
 Hamlin began to pull away from the rest of the field, with Menard in his tow as the leaders began to run in single file.
 After starting the race in 26th, Truex had moved up 18 positions to eighth by lap 21, and Bowyer had moved up 20 positions to be running in tenth.
 Biffle tried to pass Truex for seventh on the 23rd lap but Truex kept the position.
 Both drivers continued to battle for the next two laps.
 By lap 25, Hamlin was still leading with Menard, Ragan, Logano, Jeff Burton, Ambrose and Truex in the top seven positions.
 Bayne rejoined the race on lap 37.

 On lap 44, Burton, with assistance from Biffle, moved into the lead on the outside of the exit of turn two.
 Hamlin, who had dropped to third, attempted a passing manoeuvre around the outside for the lead one lap later but dropped to sixth.
 Green flag pit stops began on lap 56; most of the leaders, including Burton, made pit stops on lap 59.
 Gordon moved into the lead on lap 61 and began to pull away from Burton.
 Three laps later, debris was reported in turn two, triggering the third caution.
 Some drivers, including Gordon, made pit stops for fuel during the caution.
 During Kenseth's pit stop on lap 66, his team made repairs to his car, which had a water pressure problem.
 His mechanics changed the car's water and Kenseth rejoined the race in 33rd.

 Burton led the field at the restart on lap 68, followed by Biffle, Ambrose, Truex and Kyle Busch.
 Biffle passed Burton to gain the lead in turn one, with Ambrose moving into second by turn three.
 Burton had dropped to sixth position by lap 76; Truex had moved ahead of Biffle around the outside for the lead on the same lap.
 Biffle reclaimed the lead momentarily on lap 78 but Truex overtook him.
-Three laps later, the fourth caution of the race was prompted when Jeff Gordon's engine failed and flames appeared from his car going into turn three.
+Three laps later, the fourth caution of the race was prompted when going into turn three Jeff Gordon's engine failed, of which the cause was undetermined, and flames appeared from his car.
 Most of the drivers, including Truex, made pit stops under caution.